 But he didn’t.
 Instead he threw in a wicked stepmother and pretty much ruined everything for all step moms until the end of time.

-He was not super helpful.
+Not super helpful.
 He ignored us, the suckers BUYING HIS MOVIES.
-So now, instead of helping us to raise children with honorable and respectable values like the ones stated above, I’ve got a kid who is jacking up the paint in my kitchen as she drags the Swiffer stick out of the laundry room, hitting everything in her way, so she can find a good place in the house to “be like Cinderella and clean.”
+So now, instead of helping us to raise children with honorable and respectable values, I’ve got a kid who is jacking up the paint in my kitchen as she drags the Swiffer stick out of the laundry room, hitting everything in her way, so she can find a good place in the house to “be like Cinderella and clean.”

-Meanwhile, her cleaning blows.
-She’s no Cinderella, that’s for sure, which basically means I’m the one stuck with the aftermath while she’s moved on to bugging me—asking me why she can’t wear her Snow White costume to sleep because “Well, Mommy, Snow White does.
+Ad she’s no Cinderella, her cleaning blows.
+Which basically means I’m the one stuck with the aftermath while she’s moved on to bugging me—asking me why she can’t wear her Snow White costume to sleep because “Well, Mommy, Snow White does.
 Snow White wears her dress ALL THE TIME, even to sleep.
 Even to sleep, mommy.
 She sleeps in it!”

 Gross.
 Thanks, Walt–not only for the Swiffer stick nicks covering my walls but also for that valuable hygiene lesson.

 And my other kid?
 She won’t say “Mama” unless she is prompted by me 300 times, but she will happily point and exclaim “Rel-la!!
-Rel-la!!” the minute she sees a Disney princes (or at this point, anyone who has long hair).
-What is THAT about?
+Rel-la!!” the minute she sees a Disney princes (or, at this point, anyone with long hair).

 If I was Walt Disney’s teacher and I had to do a progress report for him, I would check the box that says “Not performing to his potential.”
 I would have seen what he was capable of and I would have expected a lot more from him.
 He could have really helped parents out in ways he totally neglected, and I would have been all over him about it.
-He’s lucky I wasn’t his teacher…
+Just like I am all over these two:

 Thanks for being here!